danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ## Adding offline support with Realm

-We will now add offline support to our app, so that we can still fetch data when we are offline.
+Let's add offline support to our app, so that we can use cached data when we are offline.

 There's a million ways to do this, but we'll do it by adding Realm to our app and building a new services that stores movies to a local database.

 When we create this new service, we'll use the *decorator pattern*, where the new service will use a *base service* to fetch data, then add the database logic on top of this.

 The decorator pattern is great when you want to compose services and let each service be responsible for its own scope.
 It makes it very easy to test each service and provides you with a flexible, composable code base.

 ### Add Realm support

 Before we can create a Realm-specific implementation of our service and domain model, we have to add Realm support to our app.

 To do this, just add `RealmSwift` to `podfile` and run `pod install`.
 When Realm has been installed, we can create proceed with creating a Realm-specific model.

 ### Create a Realm-specific model

 Unlike the old Swift 3 implementation of this app, I no longer use protocols for the domain model.
 Instead, I use structs and map other representations to that domain model.

-As such, the Realm-specific model will not inherit any other class nor implement any model protols.
+As such, the Realm-specific model will not inherit any class nor implement any protocols.
 Instead, it will just define the properties it needs, as well as add some mapping functions.

 Create a new `Realm` folder in the app root and these two Realm classes to it: